1. What is Pandas DataFrame?

 df=df.astype(types)

-Another most used way to create DataFrame is from the dictionary.
+Another commonly used method to create a DataFrame is from a dictionary.

 technologies = {